sunfounder/arduino_starter_kit/docs/source/14_random_color.rst

 7. Finally, remember to save your code and tidy up your workspace.

+**Question**

+1. If you change the code from ``randomSeed(analogRead(A0))`` to ``randomSeed(0)``, how will the colors of the RGB LED change, and why?

+2. What are some situations where randomness is used to solve problems in everyday life, aside from randomly picking colors for decoration and choosing lottery numbers?

 **Summary**

 By the end of this lesson, you will not only have learned about randomness in programming and how to manipulate it to create vibrant, unexpected visual displays but also appreciated the simple beauty of randomness in everyday life.
 Programming can be as unpredictable as life itself, and with the right tools, you can harness that unpredictability in creative and functional ways.

-**Question**

-What are some situations where randomness is used to solve problems in everyday life, aside from randomly picking colors for decoration and choosing lottery numbers?